• Ideas by Room

 Take advantage of the room’s vertical space with sleek window treatments, accent walls, and interesting light fixtures.
 These elements will add visual intrigue without taking up any extra floor space.

-4. Country or Cottage
+4. Charming Country and Cottage Decor

 Minimal floor space and low ceilings aren’t a problem in cottage decor as long as you know how to give the room a warm and inviting atmosphere.
 In fact, this architectural style is largely defined by its use of tight, closed-off spaces.